usds/website/documentation/2023-refresh/README.md

 # What is our goal with this effort?

 ## Improve current site
+1. Achieve WCAG AA accessibility rating
+1. Fix staging site deployment
+1. Fix tech debt

+Bonus
+* Upgrade underlying tech from Jekyll to Gatsby to reuse existing static site code

 ## Discovery sprint
+Answer a specific question that will help the website thrive over the long term.

 ### Steps
 1. Understand pain points and team priorities (initially done at kickoff)
 2. Very specific question to answer